-"There's blood in the air," said Saxon, raising up his beak-like nose like a vulture which scents carrion.
-"Methinks he sleeps the sleep which knows no waking."

-He sprang down from the saddle, and turned the figure over upon his back.
-The cold, pale light of the early dawn, shimmering upon his staring eyes and colorless face, showed that the old soldier's instinct was correct, and that he had indeed drawn his last breath.

-"Here's a pretty piece of work," said Saxon, kneeling by the dead man's side and passing his hands over his pockets.
-"Footpads, doubtless.
-Not a stiver in his pockets, not so much as a sleeve-link to help pay for the burial."
+'There's blood in the air,' said Saxon, raising up his beaklike nose like a vulture which scents carrion.
+'Methinks he sleeps the sleep which knows no waking.'
+He sprang down from his saddle, and turned the figure over upon his back.
+The cold pale light of the early dawn shimmering upon his staring eyes and colourless face showed that the old soldier's instinct was correct, and that he had indeed drawn his last breath.
+'Here's a pretty piece of work,' said Saxon, kneeling by the dead man's side and passing his hands over his pockets.
+'Footpads, doubtless.
+Not a stiver in his pockets, nor as much as a sleevelink to help pay for the burial.

-"How was he slain?"
+'How was he slain?'
 I asked in horror, looking down at the poor vacant face, the empty house from which the tenant had departed.

-"A stab from behind and a tap on the head from the butt of a pistol.
-He cannot have been dead long and yet every groat is gone.
-A man of position, too, I should judge from his dress-broadcloth coat by the feel, satin breeches, and silver buckles on his shoes.
+'A stab from behind and a tap on the head from the butt of a pistol.
+He cannot have been dead long, and yet every groat is gone.
+A man of position, too, I should judge from his dress-broadcloth coat by the feel, satin breeches and silver buckles on his shoes.
 The rogues must have had some plunder with him.
-Could we but run across them, Clarke, it would be a great and grand thing."

-"It would, indeed," said I, heartily.
-"What greater privilege than to execute justice upon such cowardly murderers?"

-"Pooh! pooh!" he cried.
-"Justice is a slippery dame, and hath a two-edged sword in her hand.
+Could we but run across them, Clarke, it would be a great and grand thing.'
+'It would indeed,' said I heartily.
+'What greater privilege than to execute justice upon such cowardly murderers!'
+'Pooh! pooh!' he cried.
+'Justice is a slippery dame, and hath a two-edged sword in her hand.
 We may have enough of justice in our character as rebels to give us a surfeit of it.
 I would fain overtake these robbers that we may relieve them of their spolia opima, together with any other wealth which they may have unlawfully amassed.
-My learned friend, the Fleming, layeth it down that it is no robbery to rob a robber.
-But where shall we conceal this body?"

-"Wherefore should we conceal it ?"
+My learned friend the Fleming layeth it down that it is no robbery to rob a robber.
+But where shall we conceal this body?'
+'Wherefore should we conceal it?'
 I asked.